eranfrie/CheatSheet/README.md

-# Bookmarker
+# CheatSheet

-A productivity tool to manage and browse bookmarks.
+A productivity tool to manage and search snippets.

+**NOTE:** This project is forked from [Bookmarker](https://github.com/eranfrie/Bookmarker) and was quickly modified to make it work.
+Therefore it contains inaccuracies (variable namings, comments) and broken tests.

 ## Installation